Belmont Academy: History

-The original Belmont Academy was built in 1960.
+Belmont High School became Belmont Academy in 1969, it was established in 1960 in order to provide secondary education as a result of the increase in the school leaving age in Scotland.
 When the school leaving age rose to 15, Ayr Academy no longer had the capacity for all the secondary school children in Ayr and so Belmont was built.
-Construction of the current campus started on 10 January 2007 and the new building was opened to pupils in August 2008.

-Mainholm Academy decant
+Originally, Belmont High School had four houses which were named after islands in the Firth of Clyde, the geographical area of Scotland in which South Ayrshire is located.
+The houses of Belmont Academy were Arran, Bute, Craig, and Cumbrae House.
+As a result of increasing school rolls, Kintyre was added to make five houses, then Bute house was dropped as a consequence of the school roll declining.
+However, it was reinstated together with the addition of Lomond House as the school roll began to grow significantly again.

+The original Belmont High School building built in 1960 was originally split into three separate buildings, known as A, B and C blocks respectively, with C block being the largest of the three which contained the main office of the school.
 In mid-2006, Mainholm Academy was closed for repairs and all of the school's pupils were decanted into neighbouring schools – namely the Belmont, Ayr and Kyle Academies.
 Subsequently, on 24 November 2006 it was revealed by South Ayrshire Council that Mainholm would be closed permanently and the transfer of pupils to new schools became permanent.

-The public-private partnership rebuild

 Belmont Academy, along with Prestwick Academy, has had a new campus built to replace their aged original buildings.
 South Ayrshire Council made use of the controversial public-private partnership (PPP) plan to finance the project.
 Construction work was contracted to the British-based company Carillion.
-Work was originally due to start in the summer of 2006 but was delayed and did not begin until 10 January 2007.
+Work was originally due to start in the summer of 2006 but was delayed until 2007.
+Construction of the new campus commenced on 10 January 2007 and the new building was opened to pupils in August 2008.
 The former playing fields beside the school were entirely fenced off during this process.
 Although work started later than intended the school was completed by the original date in 2008 and opened to pupils on 24 August 2008.
 The gradual dismantling and demolition of the original buildings began shortly after the new facilities opened, during which time the old campus was completely sealed off from the new.
 The demolition and clearing was finished by February 2009.

-New Head Teacher, 2013

-Early in the year, and after many years serving Belmont Academy, headteacher Alan Moir left his post.
-A temporary headteacher Allan Rattray of Girvan Academy occupied the role for several weeks before his replacement, Susan Beattie, was able to take up her post.